What is a phobia?

 Diagnosing social phobia

-Social phobia is diagnosed when the fear or avoidance significantly interferes with normal, expected routines, or is excessively upsetting.
+Social phobia is diagnosed when the fear or avoidance significantly interferes with normal, routines, or is excessively upsetting.

 Treatment for social phobia